erroronline1/caro/readme.md

 ### Custom database dumps
 Your custom erp interface class can contain a method to provide a CSV-file with custom contents, e.g. your custom queries from the ERP database.
 If this is provided a menu item will show up within the [Tools](#tools).

+### Data source provision
+In case you have to rely on data dumps instead of direct database access, the interface parent class provides an example to define files, usecases and the intended name for processing within your custom methods.
+If this is provided a menu item will show up within the [Tools](#tools).
+Files are overwritten.

 ### Customization recommendations
 * it is recommended to write a respective class extending _ERPINTERFACE and setting it up within config.ini[system][erp].
 Data for the responses must match the expected structure described within the parent class
 * signal unavailable methods by returning `null`